Dechrissen/SpeedrunnerBot/README.md

     - **PASS**: *the oauth token for the Twitch account that will be controlled by the bot — get one [here](https://twitchapps.com/tmi/) while logged into the bot's Twitch account*
     - **IDENT**: *the username of the Twitch account that will be controlled by the bot*

-## How to Run the Bot
+## How to Run and Use the Bot
 Run the *Run.py* file every time you stream and the bot will join your channel, ready to be used!

+The speedrunning-specific features take your stream title into account.
+So, for the WR checker/PB checker/race link creator to work, please adhere to these guidelines when making your stream titles:
+- Write the game title exactly as you wrote it in the *Settings.py* file.
+- Write the category title exactly as you wrote it in the *Settings.py* file.
+- If you're doing a race, make sure "race with" is at the very end of your title, followed by your opponents' Twitch usernames separated by commas.
+For example: "Super Mario 64 70 Star Race With coolguy123, speedrunner456, streamerdude11".
+Do not use "and".
+Only commas.

 Note: *It is recommended that you make Speedrunner_Bot a moderator in your channel, so that it isn't accidentally timed out/banned/etc. by other bots and/or moderators.*